Rohan Hoffmann: Early life

-Born in Brisbane, he studied at the Marist College, in Ashgrove, the same rugby school of John Eales.
-After Ashgrove he played for Brothers Old Boys in Brisbane and for Queensland Schools, Queensland U-19 and Queensland U-21.
+Born in Brisbane, he studied at the Marist College Ashgrove.
+After Ashgrove, he played for Brothers Old Boys in Brisbane and for Queensland Schools, Queensland U-19 and Queensland U-21.
 He was in his second season with Brothers 1st XV when he received the invitation to move to England.

 Career

 Hoffmann played for London Scottish F.C. in the English Premiership for the season of 1992/93.
 In August 1993, Scottish coach Andrew Cushing who accumulated functions with head coach of Portugal, invited him to move to Portugal to play a season at Técnico.
 He remained in the Lisbon team from 1993/94 to 1997/98, where the club won the Portuguese Championship and the Cup of Portugal in 1993/94.

 He then moved back to England to play for the professional team of Worcester Warriors, but he wasn't successful, breaking a leg twice.
 He decided to return to Portugal, this time to play for Grupo Desportivo Direito, in Lisbon.
 He won the Portuguese Championship and the Cup of Portugal for the season of 2001/02, and also the Iberian Cup of 2002.

 After becoming a Portuguese naturalized citizen, he decided to represent Portugal.
-He won 27 caps, from the 64-3 loss to Italy, at 2 March 1996, in Lisbon, for the FIRA Championship, D1, Pool 2, to the 34-21 loss to Spain, at 2 June 2002, in Madrid, for the 2003 Rugby World Cup qualifyings.
+He won 27 caps, from the 64–3 loss to Italy, at 2 March 1996, in Lisbon, for the FIRA Championship, D1, Pool 2, to the 34–21 loss to Spain, at 2 June 2002, in Madrid, for the 2003 Rugby World Cup qualifyings.
 He was one of the top scorers for Portugal during his international career, scoring 7 tries, 2 conversions, 8 penalties and 1 drop goal, 77 points in aggregate.

-The high point of his international career was at the 1999 Rugby World Cup qualification, when he scored a 90 meters try against Scotland XV in the 85-11 loss at Murrayfield, at 28 November 1998, in a game where he also scored a drop goal.
-Portugal lost to Spain by 21-17 at 1 December 1998, meaning they would have to go to the repechage with Uruguay.
+The high point of his international career was at the 1999 Rugby World Cup qualification, when he scored a 90 meters try against Scotland XV in the 85–11 loss at Murrayfield, at 28 November 1998, in a game where he also scored a drop goal.
+Portugal lost to Spain by 21–17 at 1 December 1998, meaning they would have to go to the repechage with Uruguay.
 Portugal lost both repechage games but it was still their best result at the time.